StingzLD/excercise-tracker/README.md

-# Excercise Tracker
+# Exercise Tracker

-Excercise tracker using the Nutritionix API and Google Sheets
+Exercise tracker using the Nutritionix API and Google Sheets